 2. Always Seek Consistency and Reliability

-Change is never easy for anyone, so the more consistent the senior care plan, the more secure and safe a senior feels.
+Change is never easy for anyone, so the more consistent the senior care plan, the more secure and safe older adults feel.

-Take time to assess which senior care options make the most sense for your senior now and over the course of the next five-, 10-, or 15-years.
+Take time to assess which senior care options make the most sense for your senior now and over the course of the next 5, 10, or 15 years.
 The more reliable the long-term plan, the greater sense of security and peace of mind you can provide.